 This category pertains to people with no cybersecurity experience but want to get into the field.
 While many people in cybersecurity have formal computer science training, there's no reason a person with a music degree or other kind of liberal arts degree couldn't pursue a cybersecurity career.

-Simone Petrella, founder and CEO of CyberVista, said former journalists make some of the best threat researchers because they have a background in digging for facts and writing clearly about what they've found after investigating a topic.
+Simone Petrella, president of cybersecurity training and information provider N2K Networks, said former journalists make some of the best threat researchers because they have a background in digging for facts and writing clearly about what they've found after investigating a topic.
 People looking to switch careers after 20 years in law enforcement or the military are also good candidates for cybersecurity.
 Many have worked as detectives or investigators at police departments or have gained solid IT and intelligence gathering experience in the military.
 These are all good backgrounds for success in cybersecurity.